-There’s no one way to start a rock camp; every town, community, city, neighborhood has its own needs, ideas, and challenges.
-There are so many different parts of putting together a girls rock camp, so below are a few suggestions we have for getting started.
+There’s no one way to start a rock camp or related program; every town, community, city, neighborhood has its own needs, ideas, and challenges.
+There are so many different parts of putting together a rock camp, so below are a few suggestions we have for getting started.

-- Have a benefit show to kick off starting up the camp; this gets volunteers, kids, parents and the community involved right away.
+- Have a benefit show to kick off starting up the program; this gets volunteers, kids, parents and guardians, and the community involved right away.
 This can be a small house show, or at a venue, whatever you think would be best for your community.
 It also gives people a sense of what you are doing and creates some excitement around possibilities for next summer!!!

-- Find a date (e.g. summer holiday/vacation) and set the length of your camp (e.g. 5-8 days)
+- Find a date (e.g. summer holiday/vacation) and set the length of your program (e.g. 5-8 days)

-- Find a location to have your camp (a school, a practice space, a college, etc.)
+- Find a location to have your program (a school, a practice space, a college/university, etc.)

 - Make a big timeline, set goals and define working areas and responsibilities within those areas, such as logistics, fundraising, camper recruitment, etc. Recruit campers early as their summer schedules fill up fast.
 Some camps open registration as early as January and February.